How Does it Work? The Different Parts of Medicare Explained

 This website is owned and operated by AWL Insurance Agency, Inc, a licensed insurance agency.
 Invitations for application on medicaregenius.com are made through AWL Insurance Agency, Inc, only where licensed and appointed.
 AWL Insurance Agency’s license information can be found here.

-AWL Insurance Agency, Inc offers Medicare Advantage and Prescription Drug Plans through it's agency partner Assurance IQ, LLC, is a licensed representative of Medicare Advantage HMO, PPO and PPFS organizations and prescription drug plans with a Medicare contract.
-Enrollment in any plans depends on contract renewal.
-We offer plans from a number of insurance companies.
+AWL Insurance Agency, Inc offers Medicare Advantage and Prescription Drug Plans through it's agency partner Assurance IQ, LLC.
+Assurance IQ, LLC is a licensed representative of Medicare Advantage HMO, PPO and PPFS organizations and prescription drug plans with a Medicare contract.
+Enrollment in any plan depends on contract renewal.
 For a complete list of available plans please contact 1-800-MEDICARE (TTY users should call 1-877-486-2048), 24 hours a day/7 days a week or consult www.medicare.gov.
-This site is not connected with or endorsed by the U.S. Government or the federal Medicare program.

 The purpose of this site is the solicitation of insurance.
 Medicare supplement insurance is available to those age 65 and older enrolled in Medicare Parts A and B and in some states to those under age 65 eligible for Medicare due to disability or End Stage Renal disease.
 Medicare supplement insurance plans are not connected with or endorsed by the U.S. government or the federal Medicare program.

 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact www.medicare.gov or 1-800-MEDICARE, or your local State Health Insurance Program to get information on all of your options.